daveaglick/blog/input/blog/2017-12-11-binding-to-a-richtextbox-in-wpf.md

 - WPF
 ---

-I've been doing some WPF development last couple of weeks, and one thing that bugged me was that there is no way (as far as I know) to bind content to a `RichTextBox`.
+I've been doing some WPF development the last couple of weeks, and one thing that bugged me was that there is no way (as far as I know) to bind content to a `RichTextBox`.
 This makes it kind of difficult to follow the MVVM pattern since the view model needs intimate knowledge of the view.

 In my case, I wanted to bind the textbox against a resource using a `pack://` URI, so I threw together some code to do this.
 I am far from an expert on WPF, so if you have any suggestions then please let me know!